rmetzler/packer-example-eu/README.md

 - seperated sleep step from the actual Redis provision step (TODO: is there a description field packer would print for each provision step?)
 - I left out the Digital Ocean Step and just build a Vagrant box
 - input artifacts aren't deleted (deleting all artifacts is the default).
 Be aware that stored AMIs cost a little bit of money.
+- TODO: add a vagrant template so you can `vagrant up`
+## Learnings

+- packer is written in Go, therefor the templating used is http://golang.org/pkg/text/template/ and it has comments!